-Additional housing is required across all tenures (Fig X).
+Additional housing is required across all tenures (Fig 1).

 An estimated 1/3 of the requirement for 89,000 dwellings is for affordable homes.
 Whilst a range of affordable housing types are required, the ability to deliver affordable homes is constrained by the availability of subsidy, whether from the government or from development.
 Government funding in recent years has been targeted at affordable homes for sale rather than rent.
-The ability of the affordable housing sector to fund development has been further constrained by the introduction of 1% rent reductions for a four year period.
+The ability of the affordable housing sector to fund development has been further constrained by the introduction of 1% rent reductions for a four year period that commenced in April 2016.
 This has an impact on the ability of providers to service debts for development investment.

 Household sizes in Birmingham are larger than the national average.
-This is reflected in the Birmingham Development Plan's assessment of housing requirements by bedroom size (Fig X)
+This is reflected in the Birmingham Development Plan's assessment of housing requirements by bedroom size (Fig2).

 Development provides an opportunity to increase the choice of housing types and options.
 Whilst Birmingham is a young city, we also have an aging population.
 The links between suitable housing and health and wellbeing are well established.
 We have identified that there is an opportunity to develop housing options for older people who wish to move to a more suitable property within the city.
-Older owner-occupiers have considerable resources in terms the equity they hold in their homes.
+Older owner-occupiers have considerable resources in terms of the equity they hold in their homes.
 Increased housing options for older people would have considerable benefits both in terms of releasing family housing and for the wellbeing and independence of older residents.

 Housing completions peaked in 2005-6, but have reduced since 2009-10.
-In 2015/16, 3113 net additional homes were completed.
+In 2015/16, 3,113 net additional homes were completed.
+Net additions to the housing stock total 12,061 since 2011 against a target of 11,600.